noelbolando/sir-infection-multi/README.md

 ```` $ pip install solara ````
 3. To run the app, key in the following command to your terminal:
 ```` $ solara run app.py````
-and have fun playing with the webpage tool.
+and watch a population of susceptible agents descend into a reality infected by empty-promises.

-Be brave and question everything.
+Remember to be brave and question everything.